dwhiffing/fury/content/aar/nf/nf28_aj/body.md

 **Northern Fury – Bump in the Night**

-**<u>Playtest Report by AndrewJ Mar 2017</u>**
+**<span class="underline">Playtest Report by AndrewJ Mar 2017</span>**

-Well, that's certainly different from ‘The Longest Battle!’
+Well, that's certainly different from ‘The Longest Battle\!’

 I played as the Russians.
 My initial plan was to use the quick-reloading Hinds to safely shoot up enemy warships from a distance, before bringing my own warships to bear as necessary.
 Unfortunately, the Hinds being on quick-reload doesn't actually matter, because their reload capability is day-only, so the Russian will only get to use them once at the beginning of the scenario and once at the end.
-So much for that plan!
+So much for that plan\!

 Anyway, as the AEW went up and turned on its radar it saw the first Penguin came in on one of my trawlers.
 I fired back with the Sepals